 Background and existing activities

-Nordic History Studies (NHS) was established as an international affiliated organization within CISH (International Committe of Historical Sciences) in 2015 at the CISH world conference in Jinan, China.
+Nordic History Studies (NHS) was established as an international affiliated organization within CISH (International Committee of Historical Sciences) in 2015 at the CISH world conference in Jinan, China.
 NHS is dedicated to the study of the history of the Nordic region in a comparative historical, cultural and societal dimension.
-The initiative is taken and the proposal formulated within the Nordic Historian’s Committee.
+The initiative is taken and the proposal formulated within the Nordic Historians' committee.
 The committee is a joint Nordic committee with representation from national history associations of all five Nordic countries Iceland, Norway, Denmark, Sweden and Finland.
-The current members of the committee are:

 Professor Peter Stadius Finland/CENS, chair